-According to the SEM, in 2016 it took on average 174.3 between the Dublin inadmissibility decision and the transfer.
-From the positive answer of the responsible Member State to the Dublin inadmissibility decision, it takes another 8.2 days.
-142 One reason for this long duration could be the prolongation of the transfer deadline in case of an appeal which is granted suspensive effect.
+According to the SEM, in 2017 it took on average 239.8 days between the Dublin inadmissibility decision and the transfer.
+From the positive answer of the responsible Member State to the Dublin inadmissibility decision, it takes another 8.3 days.
+144 One reason for this long duration could be the prolongation of the transfer deadline in case of an appeal which is granted suspensive effect.
 The transfer will then be further delayed if the Federal Administrative Court sends the case back to the SEM for additional clarifications and a new decision, which in turn can be appealed again.

-The ratio of Dublin transfers carried out compared to outgoing requests has significantly improved in 2016 (3,750 transfers and 15,203 requests i.e. 24.6%) compared to 2015 (2,461 transfers and 17,377 requests i.e. 14.1%).143 However, it still indicates that less than one quarter of requests made by Switzerland result in actual transfers.
+The ratio of Dublin transfers carried out compared to outgoing requests has slightly improved in 2017 and reached 27.4% (2,297 transfers and 8,370 requests) compared to 24.6% in 2016 (3,750 transfers and 15,203 requests).
+However, it still indicates that only a bit more than one quarter of requests made by Switzerland result in actual transfers.